jonas7654/Econometrics/README.md

 ### Introduction to this repository

 I have created this repository to summarize the key readings and information for an Econometrics course from my point of view.
-Please let me know if you have suggestions for improvement.
+Please let me know if you have any suggestions for improvement.

 Below I listed a variety of readings with regard to Linear Algebra, Statistics, Programming and of course Econometrics.
 In Addition to that there are some [Datasets](https://github.com/jonas7654/Econometrics/tree/master/Datasets